Your true Icelandic winter adventure awaits you. Book your tour here!

 Heimaklettur on Heimaey Island

 The demanding, exhilarating climb of Heimaklettur begins with a fairly steep set of wooden ladders.
-If you’re afraid of heights then you should be aware that this isn’t the only set you’ll have to contend with on your journey!
-The rest of the trail consists of a zigzag route across the hillside and some footpaths to the top.
-At difficult points, you will find ropes and chains to assist you on your trek.
+You’ll find these steps against the lower cliffs at the narrowest end of the harbor.
+The walk to the beginning of the track will take you around 20 minutes if you’ve just disembarked the ferry.
+If you’re afraid of heights, then you should be aware that this isn’t the only set of ladders you’ll have to contend with on your journey!
+After the ladders, you will be welcomed at the top by grass and much flatter ground.

 Port of Heimaey Island